-The Organisation undertakes to not use child labour or any other form of exploitation of children or adolescents, never accepting work by persons under 16 years of age.
+The Organisation undertakes not to use child labour or any other form of exploitation of children or adolescents.

-The Organisation shall not condone such practices by third-party suppliers of products or services, which shall respect the minimum age limit established by the legislation of each of the countries in which they operate and, irrespective of such national legislation, shall never accept work by persons under 16 years of age.
+The Organisation shall not condone such practices by third-party suppliers of products or services, which shall respect the minimum age limit established by the legislation of each of the countries in which they operate and, irrespective of such national legislation, shall never accept work by persons under 14 years of age.